 Well, on average, individuals with an associate’s degree make around $875 weekly on a full-time basis, while people with a bachelor’s degree had a median weekly income of some $1,280.

 Even if you don’t have a debit card or credit card, paying for the GED test has become a lot easier with the American Express Bluebird prepaid card that you can upload at any Walmart and is even suggested by GED Testing Service, the official GED organization!

 Interestingly, also that individuals with some advanced academic degrees (e.g., professional, master’s, or doctoral degrees) earn around $1,560 on average when they are full-time employed.

 The fact of the matter is that people that hold a GED or high school credential (secondary education degree) are, on average, making at least 9,600 more annually than people who do not have a secondary education diploma!

 So, although it is difficult to quantify the value of an education, this makes clear that earning your GED makes sense, and many large employers will help you get your education in order through GED or college tuition reimbursement programs.
 You will not only make more money, but you will qualify for a college education as well.

-The fact of the matter is that median earnings for people with the highest levels of educational achievement (doctoral and professional degrees, made over triple than of those without a GED or high school degree.
+The fact of the matter is that median earnings for people with the highest levels of educational achievement (doctoral and professional degrees) were over triple what people without a GED or high school degree made.
 Do you see, education pays off, doesn’t it?